-1 2 3 4 (c) Limitations to Study Area.
-If the applicant, together with assistance from the City, cannot obtain permission for access to properties adjacent to the project area, then the Critical Area Detailed Study may be limited accordingly.
-5 6 7 8 9 10 11 12 (d) Preparation and Determination of Completeness.
+- (c) Limitations to Study Area.
+If the applicant, together with assistance from the City, cannot obtain permission for access to properties adjacent to the project area, then the Critical Area Detailed Study may be limited accordingly. - (d) Preparation and Determination of Completeness.
 The Critical Area Detailed Study shall be prepared by a qualified consultant for the type of critical area or areas involved.
 The qualified consultant may consult with the Shoreline Administrator prior to or during preparation of the Critical Area Detailed Study to obtain City approval of modifications to the contents of the study where, in the judgment of the qualified consultant, more or less information is required to adequately address the critical area impacts and required mitigation.

-13 14 15 16 be no correc Critical Area Detailed Study is found to be incomplete, the applicant shall tified and the Critical Area Review process shall be suspended pending ction of the inadequacies.
-Upon receipt of a complete Critical Area Detailed a final determination is to be rendered.
-17 18 19 20 21 22 23 24 25 26 27 (11) Final Determination.
-Following submission of a completed Detailed Study, the Shoreline Administrator will review the Detailed Study and make a determination, based on the Critical Area Detailed Study and any other availab and appropriate materials.
+If the Critical Area Detailed Study is found to be incomplete, the applicant shall be notified and the Critical Area Review process shall be suspended pending correction of the inadequacies.
+Upon receipt of a complete Critical Area Detailed Study a final determination is to be rendered.

+- (11) Final Determination.
+Following submission of a completed Detailed Study, the Shoreline Administrator will review the Detailed Study and make a determination, based on the Critical Area Detailed Study and any other available and appropriate materials.
 The Shoreline Administrator's determination will address the adequacy of the project, as proposed, to mitigate any effects it may have on critical areas that are included within or adjacent to the project site.
 The Shoreline Administrator may elect to request assistance from state resource agency staff if necessary.
 In addition, the Shoreline Administrator will assess the adequacy of the project proposal's compliance with the applicable performance standards and this SMP.
-Notice of this determination shall be attached to the permit and the Critical Area Review shall be completed.
-28 29 30 31 32 (a) A Favorable Determination.
+Notice of this determination shall be attached to the permit and the Critical Area Review shall be completed. - (a) A Favorable Determination.
 A determination that the project proposal adequately mitigates its impacts on the critical areas and complies with the applicable performance standards satisfies the provisions of this Title only.
-It should not be construed as endorsement or approval of the original or any subsequent permit applications.
-33 34 35 36 37 38 (b) An Unfavorable Determination.
+It should not be construed as endorsement or approval of the original or any subsequent permit applications. - (b) An Unfavorable Determination.
 When a project proposal is found to not adequately mitigate its impacts on the critical areas and/or not comply with applicable performance standards, the Shoreline Administrator shall prepare written notice of the reasons for the finding of non-compliance.
 Such notice shall identify the critical area impacted and the nature of the impact.
-39 40 41 propo wing notice of a determination from the Critical Area Review that the osed activity does not adequately mitigate its impacts on the critical areas or does not comply with applicable performance standards, the applicant may